 The genus Angelonia Bonpl. was named and described by Aimé Jacques Alexandre Bonpland in Plantae Aequinoctiales in 1812.

-Plants of the World Online lists 29 accepted species of Angelonia (as of 1-7-21 when I am updating this page, down 4 from the last update).
-It is a member of the plant family Plantaginaceae with 106 genera.
-Those numbers could change as updates are made.
+As of 12-8-21 when this page was last updated, Plants of the World Online lists 28 species in the Angelonia genus.
+It is a member of the plant family Plantaginaceae with 105 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.